Steinbach Bible College

-Steinbach Bible College is an evangelical Anabaptist college located in Steinbach, Manitoba, Canada.
+Steinbach Bible College (SBC) is an evangelical Anabaptist college located in Steinbach, Manitoba, Canada.

 History

 The college opened in 1936 as a training school for Mennonite Brethren and Evangelical Mennonite Brethren churches of Canada.
 In 1947, it was renamed Steinbach Bible Academy.

 Affiliation

 Steinbach Bible College holds accreditation from the Association for Biblical Higher Education.
 SBC shares a campus with Steinbach Christian School.
 Steinbach Bible College is a denominational college supported by four conferences of churches: the Christian Mennonite Conference, the Evangelical Mennonite Conference, the Evangelical Mennonite Mission Conference, and the Mennonite Brethren Church of Manitoba which is part of the Canadian Conference of Mennonite Brethren Churches.

 Programs

 Steinbach Bible College offers several specializations: